 - Abusive Parents: Carl was abused by his father, which gives Catherine some sympathy for him.
 Novak (and some irritated critics) claims that it would take more than a father who hit him to make Carl do the things he did.
 Note that the split personality is part of the disease, and the same thing is happening to Catherine's other patient.

-- Artistic License – Law: As The Nostalgia Critic points out, Carl is still in police custody when Catherine gives him a Mercy Kill, yet the FBI let her go without a hitch.
+- Artistic License Law: Carl is still in police custody when Catherine gives him a Mercy Kill.
+While the FBI probably could never hope to prosecute a hero who killed someone in his dreams, they don't even seem to notice what she did.

 - Black Bug Room: Almost the entirety of Carl's mind; though the house where he remembers his father beating him most prominently.